 - Assessing Serious Games: The GRAND Assessment Framework: Domini Gee, Man-Wai Chu, Simeon Blimke, Geoffrey Rockwell, Sean Gouglas, David Holmes, Shannon Lucky

-- Authorship, Intellectual Property Ownership, and Porn 2.0: Sarah Mann
+- Pornographers and Pirates: Intellectual Property and Netporn: Sarah Mann

-- The Rise, Fall, and Rise of ACTA?: Jay Smith
+- The Rise, Fall, and Rise of ACTA?: Peter (Jay) Smith

 A selection of articles from the 2012 SDH-SEMI conference at the University Waterloo, May 28-30; Edited by Brent Nelson with the assistance of Aimée Morrison and Daniel Paul O'Donnell.